 Restricted for debt service and restricted for debt service reserve fund.
-HRSD's Trust Agreement requires that funds be set aside for its revenue bond debt service and for a debt service reserve fund when certain debt service coverage and liquidity and ratios are not met.
+HRSD's Trust Agreement requires that funds be set aside for its revenue bond debt service and, if needed, for a debt service reserve fund.
+No funds were required for the debt service reserve fund during the fiscal years ended June 30, 2017 and 2016.